Court says UK’s nursing home COVID-19 policy was illegal

 “Matt Hancock’s claim that the government threw a protective ring round care homes in the first wave of the pandemic was nothing more than a despicable lie of which he ought to be ashamed and for which he ought to apologize,” Gardner said.

-Prime Minister Boris Johnson has set up an independent public inquiry into Britain’s handling of the pandemic, though it has yet to begin.
+Johnson has set up an independent public inquiry into Britain’s handling of the pandemic, though it has yet to begin.
 More than 174,000 people have died in Britain after testing positive for the virus, the highest toll in Europe after Russia.